 5. Touch up with a few coats of white paint.

 6. Attach felt pads on the bottom at each corner.

 7. Measure, mark, and drill the holes for your handles.
 The left ones were pre-drilled on mine, so I matched the placement on the right.

 8. Screw on the handles.
-Optional: Apply a coat of clear lacquer spray paint to protect the surface.
+Optional: The paint is water resistant when it’s dry, but to add extra protection to the surface, apply a coat of clear lacquer spray paint.